Corporate Services Contact Us

 20. Defence evidence

 An opportunity is given to the accused in a case where he is not being acquitted to produce so as to defend his case.
-The defense can produce both oral and documentary evidence.
-In India, since the burden of proof is on the prosecution the defense, in general, is not required to give any defense evidence.
+The defence can produce both oral and documentary evidence.
+In India, since the burden of proof is on the prosecution, the defence, in general, is not required to give any defence evidence.

 21. Final Arguments